mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 Interpretation:

-- Precision: do we wan to assure that our predicted positives are correct?
+- Precision: do we wan to assure that our predicted positives are correct? **How good are we at minimizing Type I error?**
-- Recall: do we want to capture all the true positives?
+- Recall: do we want to capture all the true positives? **How good are we at minimizing Type II error?**
 - F1: a balance

 ![Error Measurements with the Confusion Matrix](./pics/error_measurements.png)